 Share Your Content on Social Media

 Be sure to check your social media every day, multiple times if possible, to answer questions or comments left by visitors.
-Recent studies indicate customers will use social media for customer service even if you don’t present it as such.
+Customers will use social media for customer service even if you don’t present it as such.
 Some expect a reply within a few hours or sooner.

 No Time to Write?
 Hire a Writer!